SArnab/react-number-textfield/README.md

 ## precision `number`
 Set the maximum number of decimal digits.
 Use 0 to disable decimals.

+## number `number`
+Set the number value to display in the textfield.
+Can be used to create a controlled textfield.

 ## didChangeNumber `function`
 Callback function that is executed every time the number value from the textfield changes.
 The function receives one argument: the number value from the textfield, or undefined if no number can be derived.